rcghpge/modular/max/tests/integration/pipelines/python/llama3/testdata/README.md

     )
    ```

-6. Find the associated section in `WORKSPACE.bazel`, delete it, and replace
+6. Find the associated section in `MODULE.bazel`, delete it, and replace
 with this newly generated value.

 ## Registering torch golden logits